cdapio/cdap/cdap-docs/admin-manual/source/operations/logging.rst

     :align: center

     **CDAP Logging Framework:** From YARN containers, through Kafka and the Log Saver Service, to HDFS

-The actual logging uses standard `SLF4J (Simple Logging Facade for Java)
+Logging uses standard `SLF4J (Simple Logging Facade for Java)
 <http://www.slf4j.org/manual.html>`__ APIs and `Logback
 <https://logback.qos.ch/manual>`__, and consists of *logging pipelines* with *appenders*:

-  - A **logging pipeline** is a process that consumes log events from Kafka, invokes an *appender* defined in its configuration, buffering, sorting, and then persisting the log messages.
+  - A **logging pipeline** is a process that consumes log events from Kafka, invokes *logback appenders* defined in its configuration, buffering, sorting, and then persisting the log messages.

-  - An **appender** is a Java class, responsible for writing the log events to persistent storage and maintaining metadata about that storage.
+  - A **logback appender** (or *appender*) is a Java class, responsible for writing the log events to persistent storage and maintaining metadata about that storage.

-The *Logging Framework* is configured using Logback's ``logback.xml`` files:
+Logging is configured using Logback's ``logback.xml`` files:

 - The ``logback-container.xml`` controls the program containers, both locally and to Kafka.
+- The ``logback.xml`` controls the :ref:`CDAP System Services logs <logging-monitoring-system-services-logs>`.
+- Both of these files are, in Distributed CDAP, located in ``/etc/cdap/conf``.
+- In the case of :ref:`Standalone CDAP <modes-data-application-platform>`, as containers are replaced with Java threads, only a single file (``logback.xml``, located in ``<cdap-sdk-home>/conf``) is used, replacing the ``logback.xml`` and ``logback-container.xml`` of Distributed CDAP.
 - The ``cdap-site.xml`` controls the CDAP Log Pipeline for CDAP System Services, and the reading, buffering, and memory allocated.
-- A ``custom-pipeline.xml``, if present, triggers the creation of a custom pipeline, with a pipeline created for each custom file.
+- Custom XML files, if present in a specified directory, trigger the creation of custom pipelines, with a pipeline created for each custom file.

 Log Locations
 =============

+.. _logging-monitoring-system-services-logs:

 CDAP System Services Logs
 -------------------------